dhconnelly/paip-python/README.md

 - You need [Python 2.7][]
 - [Download][] the paip-python code.
 - Type `python run_examples.py` and follow the prompts to run the examples.

-To run the Prolog interpreter, run `python prolog.py`.
+- To use the Prolog interpreter, run `python prolog.py`.
+There are some example databases in `paip/examples/prolog` which can be loaded with the option `--db`, e.g. `python prolog.py --db paip/examples/prolog/graph.prolog`.

 ## Documentation